eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Note that the Wallet Instance does not see any difference between the cross-device flow and the same-device flow.
-In both cases, it receives an OpenID4VP-compliant presentation request over the WI-platform API described in the previous section.
+In both cases, it receives an OpenID4VP-compliant presentation request over the Wallet Instance-platform API described in the previous section.

 ##### 4.4.3.4 Profiling the use of [OpenID4VP] in remote presentation flows